Cyanilux/BakeShader/README.md

     - Result saved as Texture3D asset
     - Defaults to 128x128x128 size
 - **Flipbook**
-    - Similar to Texture3D, but slices are combined vertically into a long Texture2D
+    - Same as Texture3D, but slices are combined vertically into a long Texture2D
     - Result saved as .png, this could then be imported as a regular texture (for usage with Flipbook node later) or as a 2D Array, or 3D Texture.
     - Defaults to 256x256 size (per slice), 32 slices, (so final image size of 256x8192)
 - **MeshRenderer : Renderer is drawn to Texture2D**